sree-warrier/docker-swarm-tf/README.md

 4. Once the infra is up, follow these steps for a slave to join the swarm.

     - Login to the Jump instance using the key
-    - Get the swarm-master ip and swarm-slave ip
+    - Get the swarm-master ip and swarm-slave ip from console
-    - Execute this command
+    - Execute this command in Jump box

       ```bash connect.sh <swarm-master-ip> <swarm-slave-ip>```

+5. To increase the swarn-slave

+    - Update the count value under the slave resource in main.tf file
+    - Then follow the Step 4

 ## Credits